ssh521/docker-laravel/README.md

   docker compose up -d
   ```

 - You can verify if the project is working by opening the browser.
-For example, if it’s set to 80:
+For example, if it's set to 80:

   ```
   http://localhost